Dylan-Liew/definitely-not-java/docs/05-infohiding.md

 - Changes to implementation can break client code
 - Reduces code maintainability
 - As an implementer, expose as few fields/methods as possible
-- As a client, follow the behavior as stated in the actual specification such `Java API`.
+- As a client, follow the behavior as stated in the specification such as `Java API`

 ## Access Modifiers
 - Java provides access control through modifiers:
     - `private`: Only accessible within the class
     - `public`: Accessible from anywhere
-- Default access (no modifier) exists but not covered, it is package private
+- Default access (no modifier) exists but not covered; it is package-private
 - Access control enforced by compiler at compile time
-- Different objects which have same class can access the fields and methods within the class
+- Different objects of the same class can access each other's private fields and methods within the class
 - Example:
   ```java
   class Circle {